sambhavsaxena/sambhavsaxena/data/blog/surrounded-by-idiots.md

 #### What's next?

 Well, I don't know.
 I wish to stick around and get some experience, maybe followed by a promotion.
 I don't know.
-I have started investing in IPOs and MFs, in order to understand how the market performs, and I plan to build a home setup now that I'm working from home.
+I have started investing in IPOs and MFs, in order to understand finance, and I plan to build a home setup first now that I'm working from home.

 ---